 Recommendation 3: Latin American countries need to adopt policies to improve trade facilitation.
-In particular, they need to (i) strengthen the institutions that promote trade facilitation; (ii) support the internationalization of national firms, which implies helping national firms open new markets and adopt the technologies and quality standards required to compete in the global economy; (iii) the implementation of effective multimodality laws, providing in particular insurance across modes and the use of a single bill of landing; (iv) the improvement of access areas to ports and connections to the other transport modes; and (v) facilitate the development and offer of associated service such as transport services, testing, cooling services, logistic terminals/dry ports.
+In particular, they need to (i) strengthen the institutions that promote trade facilitation; (ii) support the internationalization of national firms, which implies helping national firms open new markets and adopt the technologies and quality standards required to compete in the global economy; (iii) implement effective multimodality laws, providing in particular insurance across modes and the use of a single bill of landing; (iv) improve access areas to ports and connections to the other transport modes; and (v) facilitate the development and supply of associated services such as transport services, testing, cooling services, and logistic terminals/dry ports.